Subject-matter expert: Domain expert (software)

-Technical writing advisor
+Technical writing advisors

 In most medium- to large-size engineering or science-related organizations, SMEs are assigned to collect-and-provide and/or review-and-approve the necessary project assets a technical writer will need to accurately write a project document (e.g., user manual, installation manual, service bulletin, etc.).
 In most cases, SMEs collect and/or create all of the engineering-approved documentation assets required for a technical writer during a project's research and/or development phase.
 Assets required for accurate technical writing may include an outline, graphic drafts, CAD models, data, unique reference material locations, and any additional project information a technical writer is not expected to know.
 The SME either delivers this information to the technical writer before or on the day a document is assigned or the SME reviews the documentation assets the technical writer collects independently before a document is assigned.
 SMEs continue to support the technical writer throughout the documentation process with project change information and by providing answers to any project questions a technical writer may have.
-When a document is complete, the SME will provide a final review.
+When a document is complete, the SME will provide a final review focused specifically on accuracy.
 The review may include the SME's sign-off or mark-ups for accuracy errors.
 The SME review serves as the final step in a standardized engineering document-review process.

 In larger organizations, SMEs are often assigned limited engineering roles and the focus of their work is technical writing support.
 In smaller organizations, SMEs may be assigned a reduced level of engineering work so they may provide technical writing support when work allows.
 Some organizations do not have technical writers and rely on SMEs to perform this function for their assigned projects.
 However, this is less common in organizations where new projects or revisions are implemented weekly.

 Web development and software organizations are slow to adopt the standardized engineering role for SMEs.
 In part, because web development and software organizations program unusually short development cycles for large volumes of content.
 As a result, many web development and software organizations invented their own simpler, non-standardized, peer-review processes as start-ups.
 Often, these organizations continue to rely on this quicker system for release, even as they grow.
 This system allows web development and software organizations to produce and deliver more content but with little to no formal revision control for content releases (i.e. a living document).
 In addition, web development and software organizations do not typically face the same liabilities for inaccurate documentation as other engineering and science organizations.
 The few that do follow a standardized engineering processes, which require SME review and approval, as a measure to protect customers from inaccurate documentation and reduce organization liabilities.